cosmic-api/cosmic-docs/source/models.rst

         A data type definition that consists of a normalization and a serialization function.
 The output of a model's normalization function must be of the same form as the input of its serialization function.
-        Together, these functions define the *normalized form* of the data.
+        Together, these functions define the *native form* of the data.

-    Normalized form
+    Native form

         Data in its rich internal representation.
 For most built-in types, this data will consist of language primitives.
-In object-oriented languages, normalized data will often take the form of class instances.
+In object-oriented languages, native data will often take the form of class instances.

     Normalization

-        Turning data as provided by the JSON parser into its normalized form.
+        Turning data as provided by the JSON parser into its native form.
-        Validation is always performed during normalization.
+        Validation is always performed during this process.

     Serialization

-        Turning normalized data into the form expected by the JSON serializer.
+        Turning native data into the form expected by the JSON serializer.

 Built-In Types
 --------------